fairdataihub/SODA-for-SPARC-Docs/versioned_docs/version-12.1.0/common-errors/sending-log-files-to-soda-team.md

 ### Manually

 You can also get the log files manually.
-Here are their locations on the different OS:
+There are two locations where log files are stored.
+The first location is the log files for the Electron process.
+THe second location stores log files for the SODA server.
+When possible, both should be gathered and sent to the SODA team.

+#### Electron Process Log Files

 1. Windows: _C:\Users\your-username\AppData\Roaming\SODA for SPARC\logs_
 2. macOS: _~/your-username/Library/Logs/SODA_
 3. Ubuntu: _/home/your-username/.config/SODA/logs_

+#### SODA Server Log Files

+1. Windows: C:\Users\your-username\SODA\logs
+2. macOS: ~/your-username/SODA/logs
+3. Ubuntu: /home/your-username/SODA/logs

 ### Common issues regarding the log files